ThomasWeiser/elmfire/README.md

 Use `once` to listen to exactly one event of the given type.

 The first parameter specifies the event to listen to: `valueChanged`, `childAdded`, `childChanged`, `childRemoved` or `childMoved`.
-Additionally, this parameter also specifies ordering, filtering and limiting of the query (see below).
+Additionally, this parameter may also specify ordering, filtering and limiting of the query (see below).
-If you don't need these options a simple query specification is `valueChanged noOrder noLimit`.
+If you don't need these options a simple query specification is `valueChanged noOrder`.

 The second parameter references the queried location.